-Noise making (i)

-Removal of pages from library books (ii)

-Theft of library and personal properties (iii)

-- Marking of pages of books with a biro, pencil, pen etc (iv) - Transfer of library cards to other person(s) (v)

-Shelving of library books (vi)

-Hidding of library books on inappropriate shelves (vii)

-Wilful damage to library materials (viii)

-Failure to return over due books (ix)

-Entering the library with prohibited items (x)

-Failure to report loss of library books promptly (xi)

-Refusal to submit oneself for checking

-Refusal to submit oneself for checking

-Dropping of overdue library books in unauthorized places with the (xiii)

-intention to escape sanctions.
+- Noise making (i) - Removal of pages from library books (ii) - Theft of library and personal properties (iii) - (iv) Marking of pages of books with a biro, pencil, pen etc - (v) Shelving of library books - Hidding of library books on inappropriate shelves (vi) - Wilful damage to library materials (vii) - (viii) Failure to return over due books - Entering the library with prohibited items (ix) - Failure to report loss of library books promptly (x) - Refusal to submit oneself for checking (xi) - Dropping of overdue library books in unauthorized places with the (xii) intention to escape sanctions.

-It is a common practice among libraries to prepare a text that spells out above and distribute same to library users or paste in the libra It is a common practice among notations to properly a toke that spells out and spells out and library behaviours as outlined above and distribute same to library users or paste it on the case of school library).
-Sanctions for violating and the case of school library clients! library behaviours as outlined above and district.

-the school notice board (in the case of school library).
-Sanctions for violating and regulations are also usually made clear to the library clientele.
+It is a common practice among libraries to prepare a text that spells out antilibrary behaviours as outlined above and distribute same to library users or paste it on the school notice board (in the case of school library).
+Sanctions for violating any of the rules and regulations are also usually made clear to the library clientele.